michezio/PureDataTools/README.md

 ## Installing

-Most of abstractions have no dependancy, so you can use each of them alone except in few rare cases and it will be notified.
-Many patches depends on more than one abstraction and in that case it will be reported which ones.
-Most of the abstraction come with a help patch but not all of them.
+Most of abstractions don't have dependancies, so you can use each of them by themselves except in few rare cases and it will be notified.
+Many patches depend on more than one abstraction and in that case it will be reported which one.
+Most of the abstractions come with a help patch but not all of them.

 To use them simply copy-paste the abstraction (and its dependancies) into you Pd working or search folder, then recall it with its name.
 You can eventually:
 * Put the abstractions into the same folder as the patch that uses them.
 * Put the abstractions into the extra folder of you Pd Vanilla installation.
-* Create a new folder with the abstractions, then create a search path for that in Pd file/preferences/path...
+* Create a new folder with the abstractions, then create a search path for that in Pd menu file->preferences->path...

 ## Content